What Is Hezbollah?

 Center for Strategic and International Studies

 In October 2019, Hezbollah became a target of mass protests.
 Government mismanagement and years of slow growth had saddled Lebanon with one of the world’s highest public debt burdens, at 150 percent of its gross domestic product (GDP).
 Hundreds of thousands of Lebanese citizens disillusioned by the economic slump called for the government, including Hezbollah, to cede power to a new, technocratic leadership.
 The formation of a Hezbollah-backed government under Prime Minister Hassan Diab in January 2020 failed to appease antiestablishment protesters, who saw it as a win for the country’s entrenched elites.
 Unemployment, poverty, and debt soared under the new government, and demonstrations persisted for months despite lockdowns amid the COVID-19 pandemic.
-The protest movement spanned religious backgrounds, and even Lebanese Shiites openly criticized Hezbollah.
+The protest movement spanned religious backgrounds, and even fellow Shiites openly criticized Hezbollah.

 The group faced further censure in August 2020, when a UN-backed tribunal found Salim Jamil Ayyash, a Hezbollah affiliate, guilty of the 2005 assassination of former Lebanese Prime Minister Rafiq Hariri.
 Ayyash and the other three living defendants, who were acquitted, were tried in absentia.
 The whereabouts of the four are not publicly known, and Hezbollah has refused to surrender them to the tribunal.